Suburb overview

 4350

-Official Australia Post postcode for Darling Heights.
+Postcode for Darling Heights, from a community postcode dataset cross-checked against Australia Post.
 A postcode may cover multiple suburbs.

 Australia Post Postcode Finder →